xwjim/DocRE-Rec/README.md

 # DocRE with Reconstruction
 This repository is the PyTorch implementation of our DocRE model with reconstruction in AAAI 2021 Paper "Document-Level Relation Extraction with Reconstruction".

-Code would be available in about January 2021.
+Code would be available in about the later of December.